Elevator outages at University Centre render services inaccessible

-Both elevators on the north side of MUN’s University Centre have been “out of order” since last Friday, around 7:00 p.m.
-For students unable to use the stairs, this leaves four of the six floors completely inaccessible and cuts off in-person access to several vital student services.
+For students unable to use the stairs, this had left four of the six floors completely inaccessible and cuts off in-person access to several vital student services.

 Among the currently inaccessible services are the Blundon Centre on the 4th floor, the Disability Information and Services Centre (DISC) on the second floor, the MUNSU office on the 2nd floor, and the Student Wellness and Counselling Centre on the 5th floor.

-Though the first and third floors remain accessible, just with detours, accessing their services is exponentially more difficult for those who rely on elevators.
+Though the first and third floors had remain accessible, just with detours, accessing their services is exponentially more difficult for those who rely on elevators.

-The impact of the elevator closures is not limited to MUN’s community.
+In general the impact of the elevator closures is not limited to MUN’s community.

 The University Centre is open 24 hours a day and serves as a pedestrian overpass for Prince Philip Drive, a busy road notoriously risky for pedestrian crossings.
 It also houses convenience services and fast food restaurants, accessible to the community at large.